kerbasi/kerbasi/README.md

-- 👋 Hi, I’m @kerbasi
+- 👋 Hi, I’m Kirill Novikov
 - 👀 I’m interested in programming language learning
 - 🌱 I’m currently learning JS and Python
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me: Discord - Kerbasi#2726
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kirill-novikov-312b73163/)

 <!---
 kerbasi/kerbasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.